Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 ## The Network

-We reproduce the network as provided in the Google paper and the supplementary information.
+We reproduce the network as provided in the [Google paper](https://www.nature.com/articles/s41467-020-18360-5) and the supplementary information.

-The figure below shows the network architecture.
+The figure below shows the network architecture[2].
 ![image](https://user-images.githubusercontent.com/52126773/189526818-4a94d07a-3067-4263-9279-fb89333214e2.png)